ThomasChauve/xarray_uvecs/README.md

 ## Installation

-You should clone the environnement
+You should clone the environnement.

 `git clone https://github.com/ThomasChauve/xarray_uvecs`

-Go in the folder
+Go in the folder.

 `cd xarray_uvec`

 Use pip to install it.

 `pip install .`

 ## Overview